bugcrowd/templates/submissions/description/insufficient_security_configurability/verification_of_contact_method_not_required/template.md

-# Lack of Verification Email
+# Verification of Contact Method Not Required

 ## Overview of the Vulnerability

-The overall security of an application is diminished when accounts are not properly configured to include a notification email upon contact method account changes, such as a phone number or email address change.
-A lack of a verification email for an updated contact method allows a malicious attacker to associate any email address or phone number with an account without verification.
-This could allow them to perform spam, phishing, or impersonation attacks.
+The overall security of an application is diminished when accounts are not properly verified upon creation of a new contact method, such as an email address.
+The lack of a verification email for a contact method allows an attacker to associate their account with an unvalidated method of contact.
+This allows them to perform phishing, or impersonation attacks, and can lead to attacks such as account squatting.

 ## Business Impact